 This is an urgent call to arms.
 If you agree that Australia should aim higher and go faster, please sign and share this petition today.

 (1) Aim High, Go Fast: Why emissions need to plummet this decade, Climate Council, April 21

-Can you add your name to our people-powered push for urgent climate action this decade?
+We need a concrete plan to cut emissions this decade – can you add your name to our people-powered push for urgent climate action?